Sending money to India is one of the first things you want to know about when you travel overseas for work.

 Note: This is a comprehensive guide explaining everything you need to know how to send money to India using alternatives to banks saving you huge amounts of money in hefty fees and hidden charges.
 This post is well over 2700+ words, and I can understand if you don’t want to read it in one go.
 I recommend bookmarking it to come back later.

 If you have travelled from India to work in the UK or the US or anywhere, you will send a portion (or a significant chunk) of your earnings back home.
-You need to support your parents, pay EMIs for that dream home you bought, pay bills, fund your retirement or another nifty reason.
+You need to support your parents, pay EMIs for that dream home you bought, pay the bills, fund your retirement, or fund your trip to India.

 It’s the first time that you are transferring money to India and you heard online is better and cheaper!
 Maybe you hadn’t heard it yet, and I told you for the first time.

-With so many different options of sending money to India – all of them claiming to be the best – it is indeed very confusing.
+With so many different options for sending money to India – all of them claiming to be the best – it is indeed very confusing.

 So this is what you do next.